Sean-no-soup/svg-to-fwe/README.md

 ## Change log
 **0.2.1**
--improved preview
+- improved preview
--fixed degenerate nodes on curve approximations
+- fixed degenerate nodes on curve approximations
+-

 **0.2.0**
--export to .fwe fixed and re-enabled
+- export to .fwe fixed and re-enabled
--fixed color
+- fixed color

 **0.1.2**
- -style-inator and line-inator per-path in prep()
+ - style-inator and line-inator per-path in prep()

 **0.1.1**
  - clearer handling of missing dependencies